1-2-3 Waste Collection

 Store your silver kitchen caddy inside your home and place your cooked and uncooked food waste into the caddy.
 When your caddy inside is full, simply empty it into the food waste outdoor bin.
 Place the outdoor bin for collection by 7am on your designated collection day.

-If you wish to line your food waste caddy, you'll need to use compostable liners or newspaper but it is not obligatory – for those who choose to line their caddy, your household will need to purchase compostable liners as we don’t supply them.
+If you wish to line your food waste kitchen caddy, you'll need to use compostable liners or newspaper but it is not obligatory – for those who choose to line their caddy, your household will need to purchase compostable liners as we don’t supply them.

 Cooked and uncooked food waste can go in your food waste bin, including: